overreactjs/docs/docs/guides/properties.md

 ### Clear invalidation flags

 When you clear an `invalidated` flag on a property, it does not change immediately.
 Instead, it is scheduled to change after the current render phase, once all registered render functions have completed.
 This is necessary since a property may be accessed in multiple render functions, and we wouldn't want the first of those to clear the invalidation flag that a subsequent render function will be checking.

+## Dynamic properties

+Oftentimes, the value of one property is directly related to the value of another property.
+The `useDynamicProperty` hook make this easy to setup, like so: